SourceDiver42/plyoung.github.io/pages/unirpg/unirpg.md

 ![](/img/unirpg/intro/db1.png)

 Now that everything is configured correctly you should be able to launch into your game map and run around, assuming you placed a floor and the player is not going to fall.
-Please read on to lean some basics of creating a game scene.
+Please read on to learn some basics of creating a game scene.

 ![](/img/unirpg/intro/play2.png)

 ### Game Scene Basics ###

 You now know to use the UniRPG options to create a new Game Scene.
 This will add the UniRPG game object, with some component(s) on it, to the scene.
 Game scenes should not include any active cameras.
-Please look at the [Cameras](unirpg-database-cameras.html) documentation to se ehow you define the camera to be used in the game.
+Please look at the [Cameras](unirpg-database-cameras.html) documentation to see how you define the camera to be used in the game.

 Your game scene will need some kind of floor for the player and monsters to move on else they will be in an endless falling state.
 This floor can be anything that a CharacterController can collide with, for example the default Unity Terrain or a mesh object with a collider on.